SauRavRwT/major_project/README.md

   1. A movie app using themoviedb api.
   2. A wallpaper app by using pexels api.
   3. A Weather app that shows accurate weather of your location.
+  4. A simple Music Player with the help of Html , CSS & Javascript.This is a beta Project Still not completed yet stay tune with us for more exiting features.
 Live demo : https://sauravrwt.github.io/major_project/